 The Yulgilbar Foundation is a family run Private Ancillary Fund and was established in 2001 by Baillieu and Sarah Myer.
 The Yulgilbar Foundation’s area of focus is rural, regional and remote Australia and more specifically, on education, environment, capacity building and Alzheimer’s research.
 The family have had a long standing involvement in the rural industry, particularly in Northern NSW and are passionate to see rural and regional Australia prosper.

 Nuffield Australia 2019 Scholarship winner

-Rebecca Comiskey, a beef producer from Central Queensland, receives a Nuffield Scholarship with support from The Yulgilbar Foundation.
+Rebecca Burnham, a beef producer from Central Queensland, receives a Nuffield Scholarship with support from The Yulgilbar Foundation.

 Rebecca will be using her scholarship to research modern technologies that can be incorporated into beef production systems to increase the rate of genetic gain and enhance key profit drivers such as fertility, market compliance and production efficiencies.